FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 5.6-3 Starting Point A Configuration

-**Step4**：Click the reference point button to enter the reference point calibration.
+**Step4**: Click the reference point button to enter the reference point calibration.
 When recording the reference point, record the height and attitude of the robot when it is grasping.
 Every time it tracks, it will track and grasp with the height and attitude area of the recorded reference point.
 It can be different from the AB point.
 Click Calibrate to complete the reference point calibration.

 .. figure:: robot_peripherals/028.png
    :align: center